The trial was held from Monday 7 October to Sunday 20 October 2019.

 During the pre-engagement and workshops, Middle Lane was identified by respondents as having too much traffic on it and needing interventions that reduced the impact of the traffic and made the road better to cross and walk and cycle down.

 There are already some road closures within the area and only one bus gate was required.
 This made it a good choice in which to implement the trial as it could be implemented with less interventions than other areas, thereby keeping costs down.

 Ferme Park Road was also identified as having high traffic volumes.
-This trial could have a positive impact on traffic volumes on Ferme Park Road as we anticipated that much of the traffic travelling down Middle Lane was then travelling down Ferme Park Road to cut out the traffic lights in the centre of Crouch End.
-This data will enable us to inform our design development for Ferme Park Road as well as the Middle Lane area.
+The trial was predicted to have a positive impact on traffic volumes on Ferme Park Road as we anticipated that much of the traffic travelling down Middle Lane was then travelling down Ferme Park Road to cut out the traffic lights in the centre of Crouch End.
+Data from the trial will enable us to inform our design development for Ferme Park Road as well as the Middle Lane area.

 We will use this information to inform our design development.
-However, we do have some key questions that we are keen to test:
+However, we also had some key questions that we were keen to test:

 - Is there a reduction in traffic on Middle Lane as a result of the closures?